giovanibs/profile-card-component/README.md

 ### Continued development

-I'd like to dive deeper into CSS Grid and also bacome more fluent in background manipulation.
+I'd like to dive deeper into CSS Grid and also become more fluent in background manipulation.

 ### Useful resources